Materials should be relatively clean. Quickly rinse containers, dump liquids/leftovers, and anything else left is fine; do not waste water to recycle!

 - Give or get stuff for free: The Freecycle Network

-- Yard Waste: Compost yard waste and kitchen scraps in a free compost bin to make nutrient rich soil.
+- Yard Waste: Compost yard waste and kitchen scraps in a compost bin to make nutrient rich soil.

 - Excess cardboard dumpsters: